dotnet/insertions-client/docs/README.md

 # InsertionsClient
-The InsertionsClient, .NET Core commnand line executable, is a tool that is used to insert a [drop](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md#gathering-a-build-drop) into Visual Studio by updating _default.config_, _.packageconfig_ and _.props_ files in the VS repo.
+The InsertionsClient, .NET Core command line executable, is a tool that is used to insert a [drop](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md#gathering-a-build-drop) into Visual Studio by updating _default.config_, _.packageconfig_ and _.props_ files in Visual Studio repo.

-The tool works locally, meaning that the VisualStudio repo should already be checked-out and available on the file system.
-Similarly, the changes made by the tool should be manually committed/pushed.
+The tool works locally, meaning that the Visual Studio repo should already be checked-out and available on the file system.
+Similarly, the changes made by the tool should be manually committed and pushed back to the repo.

 **Table of Contents**
 - [How it works](#howitworks)